From Editor’s Desk

 Scientific Sessions:

-Geographic Representation: Participants from all major regions of Japan:
+Participants from all major regions of Japan:

 His Excellency Mr. Sibi George, Ambassador of India to Japan, delivered an encouraging talk emphasizing cooperation between India and Japan in science and technology.